jaychang0917/SimpleApiClient/README.md

 ```

 ## <a name=auto_cancel>Auto Call Cancellation</a>
-To avoid leaking context, we should cancel the executing api request.
-Thanks to [AutoDispose](https://github.com/uber/AutoDispose), it is just a line of code.
+To avoid leaking context, we should cancel the executing api request when leave the context.
+Thanks to [AutoDispose](https://github.com/uber/AutoDispose), it is just a line of code to fix it.
+The api call will be cancelled automatically in corresponding lifecycle callback.
+For instance, an api call is made in `onStart()`, it be will cancelled automatically in `onStop`.

 ```java
 githubApi.getUsers("google")
   .autoDispose(this)